 This is probably where the most weight can be saved with the right equipment.
 With a lightweight backpack, a lightweight tent and a lightweight sleeping mattress you can already save many kilograms of weight.

 - Backpack.
 No backpack is waterproof, so make sure it has either a rain cover, or a waterproof liner inside.
-Previously I used a sturdy old Lowe Alpine Cerro Torre which never let me down, but I was always looking for something more comfortable and now I’m trying an Aarn Effortless Rhythm with two large Expedition balance pockets.
+Previously I used a sturdy old Lowe Alpine Cerro Torre which never let me down, but I was always looking for something more comfortable.
+Now I’m using an Aarn Effortless Rhythm with two large Expedition balance pockets.
 I’m surprised at how comfortable this pack is.

 - Tent.
 You can save heaps of weight with the right tent.
 I used to take a Vango Helium 100 with me, that weighed only 1kg and was very compact to carry.
 For a little bit more comfort, I later switched to a Big Agnes Seedhouse SL1, which is just above 1kg, very affordable and has enough space for me and all my gear.
 Even if there are huts along the trail, I always carry a tent, there’s no guarantee bunk beds will be available.
 And I prefer to sleep outside anyway — fresh air, and no chance for snorers.
 If you travel alone your tent shouldn’t weigh more than 1.5kg.

 - Sleeping bag.
 Make sure it’s warm enough — however, a sleeping bag is also an item where you can save a lot of weight with the right gear.
 I have an ultra-light one for hot regions, and for all other trips I currently use a Sea to Summit Trek II.
 There is no sleeping bag that suits every climate — if it's too cold you can try wearing more clothes or add a sleeping bag liner before buying a warmer sleeping bag, although I’ve been told a down sleeping bag works best while wearing only a thin layer of clothes.